The Rocky Horror Picture Show: Cultural influence

 The Rocky Horror Picture Show has been featured in a number of other feature films and television series over the years.
-Episodes of The Simpsons, The Venture Bros., Tuca & Bertie, The Boondocks, Glee, The Drew Carey Show, That '70s Show, Deutschland 86, and American Dad! spotlight Rocky Horror, as do films such as Vice Squad (1982), Halloween II (2009), and The Perks of Being a Wallflower (2012).
+Episodes of The Simpsons, The Venture Bros., Cold Case, Tuca & Bertie, The Boondocks, Glee, The Drew Carey Show, That '70s Show, Deutschland 86, Mickey Mouse Clubhouse, and American Dad! spotlight Rocky Horror, as do films such as Vice Squad (1982), Halloween II (2009), and The Perks of Being a Wallflower (2012).
 The 1980 film Fame featured the audience reciting their callback lines to the screen and dancing the Time Warp, the dance from the stage show and film, which has become a novelty dance at parties.
+Dr. Frank-N-Furter influenced the appearance of Emporio Ivankov, a transvestite character from the manga/anime series One Piece.
 Director Rob Zombie cited Rocky Horror as a major influence on his film House of 1000 Corpses (2003), while the film's fan culture of cosplaying and audience participation during screenings laid the groundwork for the similarly influential cult following surrounding Tommy Wiseau's The Room (2003).
 Rocky Horror also inspired John McPhail's zombie musical Anna and the Apocalypse (2018).
+Sabrina Carpenter's "Tears" music video takes inspiration from the film, with her portraying a character similar to Janet Weiss and actor Colman Domingo featured playing a drag tribute to Dr. Frank-N-Furter.

+50 year anniversary

+In 2025, the film celebrated its 50-year anniversary.
+Celebratory events in Los Angeles included a talk at the Academy Museum which included the attendance of Tim Curry and a screening and fan-centered event at the Roxy.